 Additionally, the RDIF and Saudi Arabia’s Public Investment Fund are working on nine projects in the oilfield servicing and refining sector, freight transportation, railroad logistics and IT.

 “Overall, RDIF and Saudi partners are looking at 25 new projects and are planning to invest over $2 billion this year,” Dmitriev said.

 Among the projects under review, Dmitriev added, are oil technology projects, the production of insulin and vaccines by Russian companies in Saudi Arabia, the construction of healthcare centres and joint projects in space exploration.

-In January, the RDIF announced plans to multiply the number of investment deals with Saudi Arabia “by several times” in 2019.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+In January, the RDIF announced plans to multiply the number of investment deals with Saudi Arabia “by several times” in 2019.business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.